dmbarbour/glas/docs/GlasCLI.md

 ## Rejected Effects

-### Eval?
+### Eval Effect?
 Use Accelerator!

-I find it tempting to provide 'eval' as an effect for convenient access to host accelerators and just-in-time compilation.
-However, I believe it wiser to instead support 'eval' itself as an accelerated function.
-Acceleration of eval effectively extends Glas programs with first-class functions, especially assuming we can memoize the computation.
+I believe it wiser to support 'eval' as an accelerated function rather than as an effect.
+Acceleration of eval, together with some memoization, effectively extends Glas programs with first-class functions.

 ### Runtime Info?
 Defer.

-The glas executable and the verbs are updated independently.
-It may be useful for verbs to gather some metadata about the executable's version or effects API.
-OTOH, this is not critical short-term, and I'm uncertain exactly how to represent this metadata.
-Perhaps return to this when we've developed some conventions for representation of annotated program types as values.
+It might be useful to provide some reflection on the environment via environment variables or special methods.
+However, no need to rush this.